Skillshare/apollo-federation-php/README.md

 $result = GraphQL::executeQuery($schema, $query);
 ```

+#### Config

+The config parameter for the `FederatedSchema` object is entirely compatible with the `Schema` config argument.
+On top of this, we support the following optional parameters:

+1. `entityTypes` - the entity types (which extend `EntityObjectType`) which will form the `_Entity` type on the federated schema.
+If not provided, the Schema will scan the `Query` type tree for all types extending `EntityObjectType`.

 ## Disclaimer

 Documentation in this project include content quoted directly from the [Apollo official documentation](https://www.apollographql.com/docs) to reduce redundancy.